vslipchenko/bitbucket-time-report/README.md

 # Bitbucket Time Report Chrome Extension

-A Chrome extension that extracts merged pull requests from Bitbucket for the current month and formats them for easy reporting.
+A Chrome extension that processes merged pull requests from Bitbucket for the current month and formats them for easy reporting.

 > The extension works only with merged PRs.
 It counts the day the PR was merged as the task completion date.<br/><br/>
 > **It does not process your open/pending PRs nor current task(-s) in progress, so you have to process them manually in case those have to be reported.** <br/>